AddressFinder/addressfinder-bigcommerce/DEVELOPMENT.md

 1. `npm run watch`

 Then whenever a file is edited, it will be re-compiled and available for reloading.

+# Testing Themes
+BigCommerce has different themes which can have different input `id`'s and form configurations.
+To test these you can use the below themes.

+ - Classic Next Light
+ - Cornerstone Bold
+ - Cornerstone Warm
+ - Cornerstone Lite

+Navigate to Storefront -> Theme market place -> my themes.

+# Testing Checkouts
+BigCommerce has different checkouts which can have different input `id`'s and form configurations.
+To test these you can use the below checkout options.
+  - Optimised Checkout
+  - Multipage Checkout
+  - Single Page Checkout

+Navigate to Settings -> Advanced -> Checkout

 # Debugging
 If you are debugging a customer site, you can type `addressfinderDebugMode()` into the javascript console.
 This will reinitialise the widget,